oslokommune/okctl-upgrade/gists/bump-eks/README.md

 >     - `aws-node`
 >     - `coredns`

+## Tips / Read this!

+* All steps in the scripts are written to be idempotent.
+This means if the script breaks, or if you edit it and want to re-run it, you can, and it should still work.
+  * It also means you can abort the script at any time with CTRL+C, and re-run it again.
+(But don't do it for no reason, we cannot ever be really sure.)
+* If the upgrade script breaks, or you want to customize it in any way, it's possible to edit the script to suit your needs.

 ## Prerequisites

 **Make sure** you have already followed this guide previsouly to get to EKS 1.20: https://github.com/oslokommune/okctl-upgrade/blob/main/gists/bump-eks-to-1-20/README.md.
 The exception to this if you have used Okctl to create a 1.20 cluster, as then it does not need upgrading.

-## Tips

-* If the upgrade script breaks, or you want to customize it in any way, it's not that hard to just edit the script to your needs.
-* All steps in the scripts are written to be idempotent.
-This means if the script breaks, or if you edit it and want to re-run it, you can, and it should still work.

 # Step 1: Download or update tools